What Is A Tardigrade?

 Over a period of 500 million years, these mini miracles have outlived five mass extinctions.

-In some cases they can essentially clone themselves by growing embryos inside eggs that have had zero fertilization from any other host other than themselves.
+In some cases, they can essentially clone themselves by growing embryos inside eggs that have had zero fertilization from any other host.

 So there we have it!
-The Tardigrade, or water bear as they’re also sometimes called, is quite the impressive creature.
+The Tardigrade, or water bear as they’re also sometimes called, is quite an impressive creature.

 About The Author